 How do PLUS loans compare to other loans?

 The PLUS program differs from Stafford and Perkins loans in a few key ways, most of which concern the amount of money borrowed and the ways it is used.
 While Stafford and Perkins loans have a hard cap, meaning a limit on the money that can be borrowed, the PLUS loan does not.
 In addition, the program covers living expenses (i.e. room and board) as well as tuition and fees.
 As a trade-off, PLUS loans have higher interest than other federal loans, a fixed rate of 7.9%.
 Unlike a subsidized Stafford loan, wherein the student does not pay interest while under the program, the interest of a PLUS loan begins to accrue right after the first payment.
 Finally, a family’s entire credit history is taken into account when being considered for a loan, opposed to the past loan debt credit history examined for Stafford or Perkins loans.

 PLUS loans have changed to be simpler

 Depending on your family’s individual financial situation, a PLUS loan may be the best route to take due to its all-encompassing funds package and different options for repayment.
-However, on the other hand, the fixed interest rate and credit background check may not be the best option for certain families.
-The PLUS loan asks parents to commit to them, and in turn, the program commits their funds to the most important person in these parents’ lives: their child.
+On the other hand, the fixed interest rate and credit background check may not be the best option for certain families.
+The PLUS loan asks parents to commit to them.
+In turn, the program commits their funds to the most important person in these parents’ lives: their child.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid from schools around the country—all for FREE!